 - One is a regular massage school that offers courses in many modalities.
-In this case you would want to get a good idea who the teacher is, how long he or she has been studying and practicing, and how much of their practice consists of Thai Massage.
+In this case, you would want to get a good idea of who the teacher is, how long he or she has been studying and practicing, and how much of their practice consists of Thai Massage.

-They have often developed a unique style which is more advanced than basic traditional Thai Massage.
+They have often developed a unique style that is more advanced than basic traditional Thai Massage.